osstech-jp/mailman/src/mailman/docs/mta.rst

 ``mailman-spam@lists.example.com`` while it should actually be ``spam@lists.example.com``.
 The second argument to ``qmail-lmtp`` defines how many parts (separated by dashes) to filter out.
-The first argument specifies the LMTP port of mailman.
+The first argument specifies the LMTP port of Mailman.
 Long story short, as user mailman:
 ::

     % chmod +t "$HOME"